jam-time/DIM-for-Franz/destiny-item-manager/README.md

-# WhatsApp for Franz
+# DIM for Franz
-This is the official Franz recipe for WhatsApp
+Custom recipe for DIM on Franz

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)